rileysu/therml/ideas.md

     - Dump graph on calculation
     - Allow for recalc maybe (as in mutating tensors within the graph)
 - Model how the graph interface should look externally as ergonomics is an issue rn
+- Make a variable length array to use in position, shape, slice
+    - Each can use the underlying type to handle basic operations